Arizona State Route 303: 2004–2011

 With the extension of the sales tax approved in 2004, SR 303 was taken back over by the Arizona Department of Transportation (ADOT) and added back to the regional transportation plan.
 As Maricopa County had completed much of the required study and preparation work, construction on the freeway proceeded from the I-10 to I-17 segment.
 According to an agreement between the state legislature and ADOT, Statewide Transportation Acceleration Needs (STAN) funds were used to build a partial interchange at Bell Road in summer 2010, several years before previously intended.
 Funds from this were also used to upgrade the crossings at Waddell and Cactus Roads to make way for the new freeway.

 In 2009, construction began on the 14-mile segment between Happy Valley Parkway and I-17.
 In May 2011, this segment opened as a four-lane freeway with interchanges at Happy Valley Parkway, Lone Mountain Parkway (not opened until 2012), and Lake Pleasant Parkway.
-Motorists still have to pass through signaled ramp junctions at I-17 until a full freeway-to-freeway interchange is built projected to begin in 2028.
+Motorists still have to pass through signaled ramp junctions at I-17 until a full freeway-to-freeway interchange is built.

-2011–present
+2011–2019

 Beginning in mid-2011, ADOT began upgrading Loop 303 between US 60 and I-10 from a two-lane highway to a six-lane freeway with auxiliary lanes and interchanges.
 In August 2011, construction began on the six-mile segment between Mountain View Boulevard and Peoria Avenue.
 This segment was completed in fall 2013 with interchanges at Bell, Greenway, Waddell, and Cactus Roads as well as Peoria Avenue.

 In November 2011, construction began on the north half of the I-10 and Loop 303 stack interchange.
 Construction was completed in August 2014 with the opening of all of the north half ramps.
 The McDowell Road bridge was also completed during this time.

 In May 2012, construction began on the seven-mile segment between Peoria Avenue and Thomas Road.
 This segment was fully completed in August 2014 with a trumpet interchange at Northern Parkway (opened in late 2013) along with other interchanges at every arterial road except Olive Avenue.

 In August 2014, construction began on the seven-mile segment between US 60 and Happy Valley Parkway to upgrade it to freeway standards.
 The first part was to upgrade the roadway to three lanes in each direction; it was complete in summer 2015.
 The second part was to construct a partial cloverleaf interchange at the US 60.
 This part began in December 2014 and was complete in spring 2016.
 The final part was to construct the El Mirage Road interchange.
 This began in February 2015 and was complete in summer 2016.
 This marked the first time the entire Loop 303 between I-10 and I-17 was fully upgraded to freeway standards.

 In February 2016, construction began on the south half of the I-10 and Loop 303 stack interchange.
 Construction was complete in October 2017 with the opening of all of the south half ramps along with the Van Buran Street interchange.